br0ast/ACDH-2020/doc/report/documentation.md

 This project sets out to enhance the DH course registry with new data and visualizations.
 In particular, it integrates data from Crossref to make it possible for the registry to answers the following questions through additional visualizations:

 **RQ1** How many Digital Humanities articles are affiliated to the institutions of the registry?
-Were there any collaborations, i.e. co-authored DH articles, between the institutions?

-**RQ2** Which are the most adopted techniques in published research?
+**RQ2** Were there any collaborations, i.e. co-authored DH articles, between the institutions?

-What kind of Digital Humanities articles do the institutions publish?
-To what extent are the articles related to the disciplines and techniques taught in the offered DH courses?
+**RQ3** Which are the most adopted techniques in published research?

 Our aim is to provide additional support for students resorting to the DH course registry to choose the Digital Humanities programme that's right for them.
 Getting a taste of the type of DH research carried out by the institutions will help users choose the course that better aligns with their objectives and expectations.
 Someone searching for a PhD programme, for example, could use the extra data to identify the methods or techniques that produce the most published research.